Praveenms13/ProjectArchitecture-Grunt/readme.md

 ## Deployed

-Sample project id deployed At https://grunt.praveenms.site, Subdomain of www.praveenms.site.
+Sample project is deployed At https://grunt.praveenms.site, Subdomain of www.praveenms.site.

 ## Developed by,